othercriteria/vibectl/examples/k8s-sandbox/chaos-monkey/README.md

 - The Kubernetes cluster runs entirely within containers
 - Complete separation from any host Kubernetes configuration
 - Health monitoring resources are protected in a dedicated `system-monitoring` namespace
-- RBAC policies prevent both red and blue agents from manipulating the health-checker pod
+- RBAC policies completely hide system monitoring resources from both agent roles
+- Network policies provide additional isolation for the monitoring infrastructure
 - System monitoring and observability components are isolated from the attack surface

 ## Monitoring Architecture

-The monitoring system uses a persistent health-checker pod in a protected namespace that cannot be attacked or modified by the agents.
+The monitoring system uses a persistent health-checker pod in a protected namespace that cannot be attacked, modified, or even viewed by the agents.
 This design ensures:

 - Accurate response time measurements that reflect only the actual service performance
 - Resilient monitoring that continues functioning even during aggressive chaos experiments
 - Clear separation between monitoring infrastructure and the services being tested
 - Consistent metrics collection throughout the entire demo session
+- Prevents agents from fixating on resources they don't need to interact with

 ---